4U6U57/wsl-open/README.md

 - On first run, users will be requested to select their Windows home folder.
 This cannot be done programatically, as Linux usernames are independent of Windows usernames
 - Any file not in your Windows user home folder will be copied into the `%HOME%\AppData\Local\Temp\open-window` before being opened.
     - Yes, this includes any folder that is in another part of the Windows disk, or on any removable drives, regardless of whether or not they are accessible in Windows.
+    - You can also use `open-window` to open directories, but we will not allow directories not in the Windows partition (because we don't want to recursive copy all those files over)
 - Some Windows applications will prevent other programs from writing to a file while it is open, which will cause the script to fail.
 This affects reloading a file (regardless of whether or not it has been edited), as well as attempting to open a different file of with the same name.
 - Only the file specified will be copied if required.
 This may cause issues when opening files that have dependencies, such as an html file which imports CSS stylesheets or Javascript files.
 - Files with spaces in their name will have the spaces converted to dashes on Windows.

 [wsl]: https://msdn.microsoft.com/en-us/commandline/wsl/about